-ARTICLE 8.
-EXAMINATIONS AND ASSESSMENT OF POSTGRADUATE STUDENTS the winter and the spring semester.
+ARTICLE 6.
+EXAMINATIONS AND ASSESSMENT OF POSTGRADUATE STUDENTS

+6.1 The academic instruction of each academic year is structured into two semesters: the winter and the spring semester.
 Each semester includes at least thirteen (13) weeks of teaching and three (3) weeks of examinations.
 Courses from both semesters may be re-examined during the September examination period.